TIBTHINK/minecraft-server/README.md

 ## Going to be added to the script

-Install of mcron \
 Detect if requirements are met \
 Docker file/image \
-Installing correct libray for 1.17+
+Installing correct libray for 1.17+ \
+Have plugin pack find the file name automaticly